kf1987-github/idb/README.md

 ### Stopping the docker container
 - to stop the docker container press ctrl+c

+## Global settings
+- some env variables are set in idb/setenv.sh
+- the Dockerfile build on the Neo4j image, installs python version 3, runs an apache webserver and finally loads data with an "extension script" we procide as idb_init/init_wrapper.sh
 ## Managing the data loading process
+- the process is kicked off by the "extension script" idb_init/init_wrapper.sh
+- this calls the script idb_init/init_wrapper.sh which will parse some raw data from the subdirextory idb/source -- here you can add other folders and data files
 ## Managing the idb application settings
 ### Default column values in the Tabulation of query data
 ### Custom cypher query Reports